 Kelsey Creek Farm Park (410 130th Pl SE, Bellevue, 98005)

-At the historic 1888 Fraser Cabin, Eastside Heritage Center staff and volunteers will be presenting activities and interpreting the cabin that was built by the Fraser family over 100 years ago!
-Activities include agriculture, dairy, household tasks, log cabin construction, games and a scavenger hunt!
+At the Historic 1888 Fraser Cabin, Eastside Heritage Center staff and volunteers will be presenting pioneer activities and interpreting the cabin that was built by the Fraser family over 100 years ago!
+Activities include, agricultural, farming and pioneer household tasks, log cabin construction, games and a scavenger hunt!

 Presented in partnership with Bellevue Parks & Community Services, and Kelsey Creek Farm.